Type interview: journalism

 With this magisterial work, the author gives the Papuans their history.

-The interview series involves mostly short conversations (ranging from four to 40 minutes) with Dutch East Indies people.
-They discuss their arrival in the Netherlands and their assimilation into Dutch
+The series of interviews involves mostly short conversations (ranging from four to 40 minutes) with Dutch East Indies people.
+They discuss their arrival in the Netherlands and their assimilation into Dutch society.
+The material was used for an NOS radio program, broadcast in March 1971.

 Interviewer(s): Dick Verkijk